rizdaprasetya/mt-alt-doc/en/core-api/e-wallet.md

+?> This payment method is compatible with [QR Code Indonesian Standard (QRIS)](https://www.bi.go.id/id/ruang-media/siaran-pers/Pages/SP_216219.aspx), and can be paid with **any QRIS compatible e-wallet or banking app**.

 GoPay is an e-Wallet payment method by Gojek.
-Users will pay using the Gojek apps.
+Users will pay using the Gojek apps, or any QRIS compatible app.
 The user flow varies when using a web browser (on a computer or a tablet) compared to a SmartPhone:

 1. **QR Code** - This is the user flow on a web browser (on a computer or a tablet).
-User is shown a QR code and asked to scan using the Gojek apps.
+User is shown a QR code and asked to scan using any QRIS compatible app, like Gojek app.
 2. **Deeplink** - This is the user flow on a SmartPhone/mobile device.
 User gets redirected to the Gojek apps to finish payment.

 Basic integration process of GoPay will be explained below.